Locations

 You might leverage tools (SAM tools like FlexNet, Snow, or even Microsoft’s Azure Portal features) to automate tracking.
 Suppose you have an independent licensing consultant (like a Redress Compliance service).
 In that case, you can engage them for periodic check-ups or even an annual “mock audit” to ensure everything is in order.

-It’s better to find and fix an issue internally than to have Microsoft or its auditors find it.
-Also, be mindful of end-of-life products – e.g., if Windows Server 2012 is going out of support and you plan to upgrade to 2022, plan those license upgrades (with SA or new purchase) rather than scrambling post End-of-Life under audit pressure.
+It’s better to identify and resolve an issue internally than to have Microsoft or its auditors discover it.
+Also, be mindful of end-of-life products – e.g., if Windows Server 2012 is going out of support and you plan to upgrade to 2022, plan those license upgrades (with SA or a new purchase) rather than scrambling post-end-of-life under audit pressure.

 Impact: